CTXz/grub-uefi-settings-entry/README.md

 The following repository adds a grub bootloader entry to boot into your UEFI/BIOS firmware settings

 ### Credit
 The underlying grub entry script (`uefi-firmware`) is a trimmed down version of [this script](https://jsherz.com/centos/grub/grub2/bios/uefi/boot/2015/11/21/centos-uefi-firmware-option.html) distributed by jsherz.com.
 The conditions have been removed as they no longer apply to recent linux versions.
-It shall be noted that I have NOT replaced the conditions, but rather removed them, hence I should remind you that the grub entry may not function on every device, depending on it's linux setup, version and the hardware.
+It shall be noted that I have NOT replaced the conditions, but rather removed them, hence I should remind you that the grub entry may not function on every device, depending on its linux setup, version and the hardware.

 ### Installation